ldevalbray/mycroft-social-network-manager/README.md

 > It permits the user to manage his social networks
 > (for now, Twitter and Facebook)
-> threw Mycroft personal assistant
+> through Mycroft personal assistant
 > WITH YOUR VOICE !

 ### Usage